Grouping Bar in Blazor Pivot Table Component

 FieldDrop

-• FieldName: It holds the name of the appropriate field.
+• FieldName: The name of the field being moved.

-• DropAxis: It holds the axis name from where the field is dropped.
+• DropAxis: The axis where the field is dropped.

-• DropPosition: It holds the dropped index among other existing fields in the axis.
+• DropPosition: The position where the field is dropped among the fields in the target axis.

 @using Syncfusion.Blazor.PivotView